Tag rcf

 Peut-on faire son purgatoire sur la terre ?

-People who are going through ordeals, including non-believers, claim they are serving their purgatory on earth.
-Are there any grounds to such a belief?
-In other words, can we serve our purgatory during this life?
-Don Paul Denizot, interviewed for the program Sanctuaires normands on RCF, clarifies the matter.
+People who are going through ordeals, including non-believers, often say they are in purgatory on earth.
+Is there a basis for this belief?
+In other words, can you serve your purgatory on earth?
+Don Paul Denizot clarifies the matter in the programm Sanctuaires normands on RCF.

 The secrets of the resurrected bodies